PAINTING TIPS FROM PROFESSIONALS IN Royal Oak

 QUICK TIP: If you take a break while painting, cover rollers in plastic wrap and refrigerate so they won’t dry up.

-For more tips on painting your residential or commercial property in Birmingham call Tony's Painting and Remodeling at (248) 561-9999.
+For more tips on painting your residential or commercial property in Royal Oak call Tony's Painting at (248) 561-9999.